dscarb21/ML_Final-Project_DIS-S24/README.md

 ```
 The Python file should run and display an IP address that can be used to demo the application on a web browser.

+### References and Resources
+We didn't go through Natural Language Processing in class.
+Therefore, we relied on other educational resources to navigate the intricacies of our project's scope, especially in regards to learning about NLP techniques.
+Our primary resource was [DataCamp](https://www.datacamp.com) projects and NLTK course.
+We also read the documentation of libraries used, such as SKLearn, Pandas, NumPy, NLTK, and Matplotlib to achieve our the results.